Please Welcome Jay Dean to MPA Permanently!

 Dear MPA Community,

 Do you have a desire to expand your family’s perspective of the world?
 A room to spare?
 Space in your heart for another family member?
-MPA is seeking host families for three international students for the fall of 2022.
+MPA is seeking a host family for a new Upper School international students for the second half of the 2022-23 school year and beyond.

 As you and your family consider hosting, please review the MPA Host Family Recruitment Flyer and Host Family Application.